brazil-data-cube/compendium-harmonization/docs/pages/tools/environment/index.en.md

     --tty brazildatacube/sensor-harm:latest S2A_MSIL1C_20190105T132231_N0207_R038_T23LLF_20190105T145859.SAFE
 ```

-As can be noted, the difference on using `nbar` for different satellite-sensors relly only on the sceneid name.
+As can be noted, the difference on using `sensor-harm` for different satellite-sensors relly only on the sceneid name.
 It is important to note that, for both cases, the input directory (`/path/to/input/`) must contain the scenes to be processed.
 In this case `LC08_L1TP_220069_20190112_20190131_01_T1` and `S2A_MSIL1C_20190105T132231_N0207_R038_T23LLF_20190105T145859.SAFE`

-For more information, consult the [Github repository](https://github.com/brazil-data-cube/sensor-harm), where the versioning of the changes in this Docker Image (`nbar`) has been keep.
+For more information, consult the [Github repository](https://github.com/brazil-data-cube/sensor-harm), where the versioning of the changes in this Docker Image (`sensor-harm`) has been keep.

 ### Processing scripts Docker Images